Are costs being cut at the landowner's expense?

 This will be achieved through a new Electronic Communications Code aiming to cut the cost and simplify the building of mobile and superfast broadband infrastructure.
 These savings will include a change in the basis of compensation for land take for broadband services.
 These proposals change this to a ‘no scheme’ basis, already used in compulsory purchase, which entitles the landowner to the market value of the land in a ‘no scheme’ world, plus compensation for any disturbance; which all in all will equate to very little.

-The Code goes on to say it consider a “fair payment” to landowners, however the days of negotiated telecom leases at premium prices in excess of agricultural equivalent rents look like they will be distant memory when these reforms become reality.
+The Code goes on to say it consider a “fair payment” to landowners, however, the days of negotiated telecom leases at premium prices in excess of agricultural equivalent rents look like they will be a distant memory when these reforms become reality.
 There is no time to lose and if you are currently considering a lease creation or renewal, please contact us immediately whilst there is still room to negotiate.

 Compulsory Purchase etc.

 The Housing and Planning Act 2016 received Royal Assent and whilst the talked about sections generally seem to focus on starter homes and affordable housing, the Act contains changes to the compulsory purchase process and powers.

 - The right to enter and survey land: previously undertaken by agreement or after the acquiring authority had served a Notice of Entry or a General Vesting Order.
 Now this can be undertaken by person authorised by the acquiring authority at a reasonable time, subject to compensation for damages.
 Therefore early engagement and negotiation of terms pre-Royal Assent or before a decision for the Secretary of State is vital.
 We’ve seen this during the course of our HS2 and East West Rail work, where early engagement had led to enhanced agreements with landowners and this applies to road and rail schemes across the country.